 In 1939, 1940, and 1941, Franklin D. Roosevelt, seeking to lengthen the Christmas shopping season, proclaimed Thanksgiving the third Thursday in November.
 Controversy followed, and Congress passed a joint resolution in 1941 decreeing that Thanksgiving should fall on the fourth Thursday of November, where it remains today.

 Nowadays many Americans celebrate Thanksgiving by spending time with family and friends while eating turkey and watching football, at least this is what I plan to do.
 Whatever you plan to do this holiday, I hope you give thanks for all the blessings bestowed to you and enjoy the time shared with loved ones.

-The Perfect Suitor (Bewildering Love Series) - Kindle edition by L. A. Hilden.
+The Vengeful Earl (Bewildering Love Series) - Kindle edition by L. A. Hilden.
 Download it once and read it on your Kindle device, PC, phones or tablets.
-Use features like bookmarks, note taking and highlighting while reading The Perfect Suitor (Bewildering Love Series).
+Use features like bookmarks, note taking and highlighting while reading The Vengeful Earl (Bewildering Love Series).

 I often use symbols in my stories, although readers may not always be aware of them.
 Since I minored in Art History, I have studied works of art from Egypt to modern times.
 The focus in all my studies was symbolism.
 Symbols are used in various art forms to convey different connotations from their literal meaning.